Magisk-Modules-Repo/ainur_jamesdsp/INSTRUCTIONS.md

 6=unity_mod_patch
 7=unity_uninstall

 *HINT: unity_prop_copy is called from the unity_mod_copy function.
-So if you have props you want set under certain conditions, have that customrules' TIMEOFEXEC=5
+So if you have props you want set under certain conditions, have that customrule's TIMEOFEXEC=5